Gatineau tramway: 2025

+2026

+On February 17, 2026 it was announced that the $163 million in provincial funds allocated to the tramway were being transferred from the city of Gatineau and the STO to the Mobility Infra Québec (MIQ).
+The mayor of Gatineau, Maude Marquis-Bissonnette, and the president of the Société de transport de l'Outaouais (STO), Edmond Leclerc, strongly opposed this funding reallocation fearing it would cause significant project delays.
+On June 18, 2026, the MIQ announced that the estimated cost of the original 24 km project was around $8 billion.
+MIQ CEO, Renée Amilcar, stated the project would likely be built over multiple phases, with the Plateau neighbourhood being the top priority.
+A final report is expected in November 2026.

 Ottawa proposal

 The eastern terminus of the system would be in Ottawa near Lyon station, allowing riders to connect with O-Train Line 1, with alternative plans having it terminate further east in Ottawa.
 The system would cross the river over the Portage Bridge.
-Although early plans called for the LRT to travel across the Prince of Wales Bridge and the Alexandra Bridge, the Portage Bridge was later identified as the best crossing for the LRT by a study conducted for STO by engineering firm WSP Global.
+Although early plans called for the tramway to travel across the Prince of Wales Bridge and the Alexandra Bridge, the Portage Bridge was later identified as the best crossing for the tramway by a study conducted for STO by engineering firm WSP Global.
 An analysis showed that connecting the system to Ottawa across the Prince of Wales Bridge would have overwhelmed Bayview Station, its originally planned terminus.
 The Ottawa section is planned to run along Wellington Street or through a tunnel beneath Sparks Street.
 According to a survey of Ottawa and Gatineau residents conducted by STO, 60% of respondents preferred the tunnel option.
-On November 16, 2020, Ottawa's transportation committee granted approval for the Spark Street tunnel to be built for the Gatineau LRT, while still leaving the Wellington option open as a possibility.
+On November 16, 2020, Ottawa's transportation committee granted approval for the Spark Street tunnel to be built for the tramway, while still leaving the Wellington option open as a possibility.
 On August 13, 2021, the National Capital Commission endorsed the idea of the tramway running down Wellington Street.

 Loop proposal

-A group known as 'Supporters of the Loop' have proposed the creation of a rail transit loop between the downtowns of Ottawa and Gatineau which the Gatineau LRT would connect into.
+A group known as "Supporters of the Loop" have proposed the creation of a rail transit loop between the downtowns of Ottawa and Gatineau which the tramway would connect into.
 The loop would run along Wellington Street in Ottawa, turn north on an undetermined street (possibly Mackenzie Avenue, Sussex Drive or Dalhousie Street), cross the Ottawa River on the Alexandra Bridge, run along Rue Laurier in Gatineau, before connecting back to Ottawa via the Portage Bridge.
 The group's supporters include former Ottawa mayors Jim Durrell, Jacquelin Holzman, and Larry O’Brien.
 Ottawa mayor Jim Watson said that while it was an interesting idea, his own priority was to build Stage 3 of the O-Train.
 On November 16, 2020, Ottawa's transportation committee passed a motion requesting the federal government provide funds for a feasibility study on the transit loop and on having Wellington Street converted into a pedestrian mall.